London-based 7 Plus (7+) Exam Tutors

-7+ exams are competitive admissions assessments for private prep schools, sat in Year 2, for entry into Year 3 (the year your child will turn 8).
-7+ examinations are very likely to be the first big academic hurdle that a child faces.
-They consist, usually, of examinations and interviews, the precise nature of which vary a little from school to school; this is where having a tutor with the appropriate expertise to know these specifics can help to ensure optimal preparation.
+They consist, usually, of English, Maths and Reasoning tests, followed by interviews.
+The precise nature of the assessments varies a little from school to school; this is why having a tutor with the appropriate expertise to know these specifics can help to ensure optimal preparation.

 Alleyns